ivinu/WebCalc/README.md

 # WebCalc
-A Beginner level project using HTML CSS and JAVASCRIPT
+A Beginner level project using HTML,CSS and JAVASCRIPT